 Publication Date: 12 January 2017

-There are things about this book that I loved; it begins with an explanation of why the civil war began in Syria, so that the reader understands the context for the story which follows.
+There are many things about this book that I loved; it begins with an explanation of why the civil war began in Syria, so that the reader understands the context for the story which follows.
 Elizabeth Laird provides more context at the end about how she researched the story, and the people she met while working in a refugee camp in Syria.

 Never more have we needed a generation who value acceptance of difference, who are willing to look beyond the scaremongering headlines for the truth behind them, a generation who hold compassion, understanding and empathy as qualities to be valued highly.
 If this book does nothing more than create empathy with refugees from this generation of children reading it, then it will have done an amazing job.